TrDA-hab/Projects/SPI multi display/README.md

 ## How to use it.
  - You must add support for display in `my_user_config.h` file, or flash our ESP8266 module with `tasmota-display.bin` file.
- - Make all the necessary settings necessary for your display to function.
+ - Make all the necessary settings for your display to function.
  - Run commands in the console for test mirror Display:
   `Backlog DisplayText [z]; DisplayText [f0s2x2y2tS]; DisplayText [f0s2x2y22tS]; DisplayText [f0s2x2y42tS];`
   `DisplayText [f0s2x2y62tS]; DisplayText [f0s2x2y82tS]; DisplayText [f0s2x2y102tS]; DisplayText [f0s2x2y122tS];`